zayd62/otp-cli/README.md

 # otp-cli

-> generate otp codes through the CLI
+> Generate otp codes using the CLI!

 A longer description of your project goes here...